OS Terrain 50 Elevation Data in Rust & PHP

 Demo 2

-Click or tap any two points on the map to draw a line between two locations and return the elevation heights for every 50m between the two points.
+Click or tap any two points on the map to draw a line between two locations.
+This will display under the map all the elevation heights for every 50m between the two points.
 Click a third time to start over again.
 Try zooming out and clicking two locations a long way apart.
-The result are returned very rapidly in all cases.
+The results are returned very rapidly in all cases.

 OS maps logo